Skip to content

 Option 2: Control an existing wallet

-Export credentials from the Lexe app (Menu > SDK clients), then set via:
+Export credentials from the Lexe app (Menu > Client credentials), then set via:

 • LEXE_CLIENT_CREDENTIALS - Set in environment or .env file